A Night to Remember (book): Collection

+Lord later served as a consultant to film director James Cameron for his 1997 film Titanic.
 After Lord died in 2002, he bequeathed to the National Maritime Museum in Greenwich, England his huge collection of manuscripts, original letters and Titanic memorabilia, which he had gathered during his life and used to write A Night to Remember.
 MacQuitty also donated items from his own collection of material related to the film.
 Items from the collection are on display at the museum and can be accessed by researchers.